-5 Ways to feed groundbait
+5 great ways to feed groundbait

-by Angling Times |
+by Jonathan Longden |

-Published on
+Updated on

 Loose

 For margin fishing, nothing beats feeding groundbait loose.
-Make a ball and you’ll end up concentrating carp and F1s in too tight an area, which in turn will produce line bites and lead to foul-hooking.
+Make a ball and you’ll end up concentrating carp and F1s in too tight an area, which in turn will produce line bites and leads to foul-hooking.
 A loose cloud cupped in will spread over a wider area, allowing the fish to graze.
 That clouding effect will also help to pull them into the swim.

 Nuggets